 No. However, further analysis would be required on the tax implications derived from the transfer of participations in a fund with more than 50% of its assets in real estate located in the Spanish territory.
-In particular, Spain has introduced an anti-abuse clause in order to avoid the transfer of real estate through the sale of real estate companies.
+In particular, Spain has introduced an antiabuse clause in order to avoid the transfer of real estate through the sale of real estate companies.
 However, this clause will not apply if the real estate owned by these companies is used for business activities.

-6.4 What is the tax treatment of (a) resident, (b) non-resident, and (c) pension fund investors in Alternative Investment Funds?
+6.4 What is the local tax treatment of (a) resident, (b) non-resident, and (c) pension fund investors (or any other common investor type) in Alternative Investment Funds?